top of page

 Where: Meet at the flagpole on the New Haven Green

-Wake Up the Green
+May 10th - Wake Up the Green

 The Proprietors of the New Haven Green will be celebrating Wake Up the Green Spring Festival on Saturday, May 10 from 10:30-4PM on the New Haven Green.
 The event will mark the start of spring and encourage the citizens of New Haven to get out and enjoy our beautiful city and the New Haven Green!
 To open the event, a reenactment of Powder House Day is held, taking place at 10:30 AM.
 To learn more about Powder House Day, read more below.
 Wake Up the Green is family-friendly, leashed pet-friendly, and open to all!
 Community activities are free to participate in with options to shop from local vendors and purchase food & drink.
-There will be various biking activities (TBD) during the event!
+There will be various bike tabling and activities during the event!

 When: Saturday, May 10th, 10:30-4pm